-- 25 The Authority has approved a capital programme of £3.321m including schemes rolled over from 2021/22 and additional expenditure funded by grant. - 26 Ongoing supply chain issues and inflationary pressures remain and it has been necessary to review and revise the capital programme to reflect projects which can be delivered in year. - 27 A particular area of challenge relates to the provision of replacement towers.
+- 27 The Authority has approved a capital programme of £3.321m including schemes rolled over from 2021/22 and additional expenditure funded by grant. - Ongoing supply chain issues and inflationary pressures remain and it has been necessary to review and revise the capital programme to reflect projects which can be delivered in year. - A particular area of challenge relates to the provision of replacement training towers.
 Whilst the tenders have been awarded there have been delays due to supplier capacity and planning permission and inflationary pressures due to the cost of steel.
-A total of three replacement towers were scheduled for completion during 2022/23 and these have now been deferred into 2023/24. - 28 The minor works programme has continued in year with expenditure of £0.69m.
+A total of three replacement towers were scheduled for completion during 2022/23 and these have now been deferred into 2023/24. - The minor works programme has continued in year with expenditure of £0.69m.
 This includes work to upgrade the washing facilities at Dolgellau, female changing facilities in Rhyl, roof replacement at Caernarfon station and replacement appliance bay doors in Chirk.

-29 The outturn for the capital programme is ± 3.366 m.
+31 The outturn for the capital programme is £3.366m.

 Scheme Revised Plan Forecast Proposed Rollover

 £'000 £'000 £'000

 Fire Appliance Replacement 1,248 1,263

-Multi-Purpose Station Vans 160 - 160
+Multi-Purpose Station Vans 160 ı 160

-National Resilience vehicles and 0 132
+National Resilience vehicles and equipment 0 132

-equipment 0 152

 Electric vehicle charging points 0 120

 Workshop Equipment 20 12

 Training Tower Replacement 160 - 307

 Buildings - Minor Works 391 696 158

 Control server 167 125

 Operational Equipment 92 93

 Fire Appliances (b/f from 2021/22) 923 925

 Training Towers (b/f from 2021/22) 160 -

 Total Capital Plan 3,321 3,366 625

-- 30 The Authority has a replacement programme for fire appliances which is currently 15 years.
-During 2022/23 a total of 13 have been brought into operational use out of a total of 54 front-line water tenders. - 31 The financing of the capital plan is as follows:
+- 32 The Authority has a replacement programme for fire appliances which is currently 15 years.
+During 2022/23 a total of 13 have been brought into operational use out of a total of 54 front-line water tenders. - 33 The financing of the capital plan is as follows:

-Funding Amount
+E. malin a Amount

 Funding £'000

 Borrowing 2,351

 Grant Funding 490

 Internal Resources 525

 Total 3,366